 I was shortlisted for the Jerwood Drawing Prize in 2012, and was awarded the Dyer Guild Award in 2002.
 I have been awarded grants from Arts Council England, AHRC, SAAS and Scottish International Education Trust.
 I am a graduate of Goldsmiths MFA (2007) and Duncan of Jordanstone BA Fine Art (2002).

 Upcoming projects include a solo project 'Looking Back|Moving Forward' at In Certain Places, Preston in September 2015.
 You can also currently view my commission for 'Finding Treblinka', at the Museum of Treblinka, Poland until Febraury 2016.
 You can read about my current work in my news blog.

 I am currently working on a 14 month research and development project Looking Back| Moving Forwards, exploring Seaside Moderne architecture across the North West of England and Scotland.
 The project involves researching iconic buildings such as Blackpool Pleasure Beach, The Midland Hotel, New Brighton Palace, and lesser known structures such as the abandoned lido at Grange over Sands, Cumbria.
 Alongside this, I am investigating corresponding architectural materials in the RIBA archive, as well as examples of modernist interior design such as Marion Dorn and Gunta Stolzl at the V&A and Whitworth archives.

-From this extensive research, I will develop a new body of drawing, printmaking and sculptural work, to be exhibited in a solo exhibition at The Grundy Art Gallery, Blackpool in April 2016, with an accompanying symposium on Seaside Moderne, and a site specific work at one of the architectural examples.
+From this extensive research, I will develop a new body of drawing, printmaking and sculptural work, to be exhibited in a solo exhibition at The Grundy Art Gallery, Blackpool in Summer 2016.

 To follow my project blog click here.
 The project is funded by Grants for the Arts, Arts Council England, Blackpool Council and UcLan.